Kairos – The Ancient Greek Concept of Time and Opportunity

 Archimedes reportedly proclaimed “Eureka!”
 (I’ve found it) after he noted that water was displaced when his body sank into the bath and particularly that the volume of water displaced equaled the volume of his body immersed in the water.

-The word ‘Kairos’ is also used for the weather, “How’s the kairos?”, a Greek will ask, meaning; how is the time of day, week, etc, right now, is it sunny, is it cold?
+The modern word ‘Kairos’ is used for the weather; “How’s the kairos?” a Greek will ask, meaning right now, how is it, is it sunny, is it cold?

-The story of Caerus or Kairos, the Greek God of opportunity, luck and favourable moments, (Roman equivalent Tempus or Occasio) goes far, to help understand perfectly, the meaning of the word ‘Kairos’.
+The story of Caerus or Kairos, the Greek God of time, opportunity, luck and favourable moments, (Roman equivalent Tempus or Occasio) goes far to help understand perfectly the meaning of the word “Kairos”.

-Caerus young and beautiful, is depicted standing on tiptoe, always running, with wings on his heels, (Like the God Hermes), he holds a pair of scales or a razor, balanced on a sharp edge, ready to run after, and catch, the opportunity before it disappears.
+Caerus, young and beautiful, is depicted standing on tiptoe, always running and with wings on his heels, (Like the God Hermes).
+He holds a pair of scales or a razor, balanced on a sharp edge, ready to run after and catch, the opportunity before it disappears.